TylerJSimpson/CS1331/1_introduction_to_java/module_3/module_3.md

 ## Iteration

-**Iteration** is the concept which involves looping over a bloack of code until some condition is false.
+**Iteration** is the concept which involves looping over a block of code until some condition is false.

 We will touch on:
 * while statements